WamWooWam/obs-text-directwrite/README.md

 # OBS-Text-DirectWrite
-A text source plugin for OBS-Studio rendered by DirectWrite .
+A text source plugin for OBS Studio using Direct2D and DirectWrite, supporting colour fonts!